raktimrabha/codecademy-assignments/README.md

 # Codecademy Assignments

 This repository contains various JavaScript assignments completed as part of Codecademy exercises.
-Each assignment is organized into separate folders by week and project name.
+Each assignment is organized into separate folders by week and assignment or project name.

 ## Folder Structure
 ```